 The Leading Edge Program

 In addition to the regularly scheduled CME programs, there is an annual conference, "The Leading Edge in Diagnostic Ultrasound."
-This four-day program provides participants with a detailed update and review of the latest developments in ultrasound and features a wide range of minicourses that focus on subspecialty areas of practice.
+This three-day program provides participants with a detailed update and review of the latest developments in ultrasound and features a wide range of minicourses that focus on subspecialty areas of practice.
 Initially begun in 1980 as a local program, "The Leading Edge in Diagnostic Ultrasound" is now widely regarded as a national program and draws over 1,000 participants and manufacturer exhibitors from throughout the United States and the world.

-School of Health Professions at Thomas Jefferson University
+College of Health Professions at Thomas Jefferson University

 The visiting fellowship program provides physicians with a flexible, self-directed learning experience.
 Attesting to Jefferson's worldwide reputation in ultrasound, fellows come to Jefferson from medical centers in the United States and more than 40 other countries to learn from our experts.
 The department of radiology also sponsors a variety of visiting fellowship programs in other subspecialties of the field.

 Academic visiting fellows have access to all courses and learning resources within the Institute education facility.
 In addition, clinical fellows round out their training and enhance their knowledge by attending ultrasound image interpretation sessions and observing radiologists perform ultrasound procedures.

 A large and well-organized teaching file of ultrasound cases is available to visiting fellows for independent review and study.
 Many visiting fellows leave Jefferson with the necessary DVD's and notes to develop effective ultrasound teaching programs in their own institutions.
 In some cases these programs have become affiliated with the Institute, which provides new educational materials in their native language, if possible, on an ongoing basis.

 China-American Ultrasound Scholar Training Program (CAUSTP)